leropo00/bog_exercise/README.md

 From this betted amount is substraced and according to winnigs users balance is changed.
 All the following operation happen inside a transaction, so either they all succed or fail.

-If exception occurs at any point, inside catch, first operation is to revert (decrement) 'betted_amount', in case this was performed.
-Transaction is still stored on exceptions, but with status 'error'.
+If exception occurs at any point, inside catch, first operation is to revert (decrement) 'betted_amount', in case 'betted_amount' was sucessfuly changed before.

 ## How to setup